JYCabello/jycabello-jekyll/about/index.md

 always leave any file you touch a little bit cleaner than you found it.
 Try to avoid refactoring for the sake of refactoring unless your technical debt has reached a breaking point.

+I'm not that clever.

+I don't know that much.

 <img src="../assets/images/portrait.png" alt="My portrait pic" style="width:256px;height:256px">

 > My wife truly sees me through a unique lens.